componentized/static-config/README.md

 This project was conceived in discussion between [Mark Fisher](https://github.com/markfisher) and [Scott Andrews](https://github.com/scothis).

+The core of this project is a stripped down fork of [WASI Virt](https://github.com/bytecodealliance/WASI-Virt).

 ## License

 Apache License v2.0: see [LICENSE](./LICENSE) for details.